tomgi/git_stats/README.md

 # GitStats

 GitStats is a git repository statistics generator.
-It browses the repository and outputs html page with some statistics.
+It browses the repository and outputs html page with statistics.

 ## Examples
 * [devise](http://tomgi.github.com/git_stats/examples/devise/index.html)